atomontage04/sdcprobe/README.md

 **Time it out.** `--cores all --minutes 20` on a 32-thread CPU is over ten hours.
 The tool prints the total before starting.

+In the shipped configuration (250 ns pacing) the original faulty core produced 11 detections in 2.44·10⁹ checks — about 10 per 10 minutes.
+A core with less margin loss will take proportionally longer, which is why three runs of 20 minutes is the floor rather than the target.

 ## Reading the output